The 59 worst things Trump did during his presidency

 It's still staggering to believe that he was ever the President of the United States and given the amount of controversy surrounding him how there is a chance he becomes president again.

-But now it seems that chance become a reality as Trump may be gearing up for a potential 2024 campaign announcement.
+But now it seems that chance might become a reality as Trump may be gearing up for a 2024 campaign while having three indictments looming over his head.

 Read to the end, if you dare.